Trapped Two-Dimensional Fermi Gases with Population Imbalance: Trapped System

-We continue by giving some analytical results for zero surface tension, $\sigma=0$.
-The case of a nonzero surface tension is treated in Sect.~\ref{withsurfacetens}.
+We continue by giving some analytic results for zero surface tension, $\sigma=0$.

-We begin with the PPN+SF configuration which, at the interface, is characterized by a partially polarized normal phase: in terms of energy this means that $h<\left(\mu_{SF}\right)_\zeta$ where $h=(\mu_{\uparrow}-\mu_{\downarrow})/2$ is a constant throughout the trap.
+We begin with the PPN+SF configuration which, at the interface, is characterized by a partially-polarized normal phase: in terms of energy this means that $h<\left(\mu_{SF}\right)_\zeta$ where $h=(\mu_{\uparrow}-\mu_{\downarrow})/2$ is a constant throughout the trap.
 The coexistence condition Eq.~\eqref{laplace} and the particle number equation~\eqref{particlenormal} reduce to~\cite{tempere1}:

 Combining these we find that $R_{SF}^2=2\ell_{\omega}^2\sqrt{N}$ and the interface position $\zeta$ can be obtained as a solution of the following equation:

 where we have defined the Fermi energy~\footnote{In fact, Eq.~\eqref{Fermi} is equal to the Fermi energies at the trap center of a FN configuration of a balanced fermion mixture of particle number $N$.}: